jeroenvermeulen/arduino-Max72xxPanel/README.md

 Notable Additions
 -----
-A new function in the format `void printToDisplay(String tape, int wait)` takes in a two parameters: a string of what to print to the display and a integer wait time to change how fast the text scrolls on the display.
+- A new function in the format `void printToDisplay(String tape, int wait)` takes in a two parameters: a string of what to print to the display and a integer wait time to change how fast the text scrolls on the display.
+- Added software SPI support using the [MajenkoLibraries/SoftSPI](https://github.com/MajenkoLibraries/SoftSPI) library.

 Usage
 -----